Fighting Drug Failure ITN

 Marie Curie Research Training Networks, an initiative of the EU, provide training and research experiences for researchers of any age or nationality by giving them the opportunity to spend up to three years in another country as part of an international, high-quality research project.
 These training networks contribute to knowledge transfer through the promotion of multidisciplinary research and the interaction of researchers on all levels working within a specific project.
-FightingDrugFailure, a Marie Curie Initial Training Network (ITN) within the framework of life sciences has been running between 1 October 2009 and 30 September 2013.
-It is coordinated by the Institute of Clinical Pharmacology, (IKP) a research department within the prestigious "Robert-Bosch-Stiftung" (Robert Bosch Gesellschaft fuer Medizinische Forschung RBMF), in Stuttgart, Germany.
+FightingDrugFailure, a Marie Curie Initial Training Network (ITN) within the framework of life sciences, has been running between 1 October 2009 and 30 September 2013.
+It is coordinated by the Institute of Clinical Pharmacology (IKP), a research department within the prestigious "Robert-Bosch-Stiftung" (Robert Bosch Gesellschaft fuer Medizinische Forschung RBMF), in Stuttgart, Germany.
 Its focus has been on Pharmacogenomics and its goal, to award 13 PhDs to 13 Early Stage Researchers (ESR) in this research area and the advanced training of two Experienced Researchers (ER:post- doctoral fellows).
 This Initial Training Network project has now been completed (30 September 2013).

 Pharmacogenomics deals with the influence of genetic variation on drug response in patients by correlating gene expression or single-nucleotide polymorphisms with a drug's efficacy or toxicity.

 The goal of Pharmacogenomics is to optimize personalized treatments, with respect to the patients' genotype, to ensure maximum drug efficacy with minimal adverse effects.

 Our Initial Training Networks (ITN) offer early-stage researchers the opportunity to improve their research skills, join established research teams and enhance their career prospects.